-10. This is the case albeit from a gendered perspective, a house wife is considered as working without a salary as her work in the house is not accounted for. ity Law or the Personal Status Law and its impact on women.
-The state-owned media completely failed to mention any of these campaigns, meaning that women's voices about them remained unheard.
+^{10.} This is the case albeit from a gendered perspective, a house wife is considered as working without a salary as her work in the house is not accounted for.

 On the contrary, the state-owned and semi state-owned (private) media enforce the stereotyped image of women by limiting coverage of women to beauty and health issues, especially reproductive and breast-feeding issues, as well as family, education and slimness.
 Women's attendance in the public sphere is linked to charitable activities or to the activities of elite women. such as those of businesswomen, the majority of whom are either daughters or wives of influential businessmen.
 In the few years before 2011, coverage of rural women's issues did increase due to the interest of the First Lady Asmaa Al Akhras', as expressed through one of her civic organizations.